martynawieruszewska/finsight-fintech-analytics/README.md

-# FinSight — Fintech Analytics
+# FinSight - Fintech Analytics

 FinSight is an end-to-end fintech data analytics and machine learning project built around a large financial transaction dataset.

 The project combines Python, PostgreSQL, SQL analytics, customer segmentation, retention analysis, feature engineering, and fraud detection modeling.
-Its goal is to build a reproducible workflow that transforms raw transactional data into validated datasets, database-backed analytics, business insights, and machine learning models.
+Its goal is to build a reproducible workflow that transforms raw transactional data into validated datasets, database-backed analytics, business insights, and machine learning experiments.

 ## Tech Stack